 The following summary was taken from the IARC monograph for Cobalt in hard-metals and cobalt sulphate, published in 2006.
+Information on the references cited in this section (in parenthesis) can be found in the cited summary document.

 Cobalt sulphate has been shown to induce chromosomal aberrations and aneuploidy in plant cells (Komczynski et al., 1963; Herich, R. 1965; Gori et al. 1957), chemical changes in bases in purified calf thymus DNA and in isolated human chromatin in the presence of hydrogen peroxide, and cytoskeletal perturbation of microtubules and microfilaments and p53 protein in mouse fibroblasts treated in vitro.
 Cell transformation of Syrian hamster embryo cells has been induced by cobalt sulphate in vitro.